Alexander von Falkenhausen: Adviser to Chiang Kai-shek

 In 1930, Falkenhausen retired from the service.
 In 1934, he went to China to join the German military advisors to the Chinese army.
-He became military advisor to Chiang Kai-shek, the leader of the Republic of China.
+He became a military advisor to Chiang Kai-shek, the leader of the Republic of China.
 Von Falkenhausen was responsible for most of the military training of the army.
 Both had studied abroad in Japan, and their conversations were conducted directly in Japanese.
 They said that their friendship deepened because they did not use an interpreter.
-The original plans by von Seeckt called for a drastic reduction of the Chinese army to 60 elite divisions modeled on the Wehrmacht.
+The original plans by von Seeckt called for a drastic reduction of the Chinese army to 60 elite divisions modelled on the Wehrmacht.
 This would require disbanding some of the forces of regional leaders, and the question of which factions' troops would be axed remained a problem.

-On 30 June 1934 Alexander's brother Hans Joachim von Falkenhausen, SA-Oberführer and Chief of staff to SA-Gruppenführer Georg von Detten, was killed by the SS in the Night of the Long Knives.
+On 30 June 1934, Alexander's brother Hans Joachim von Falkenhausen, SA-Oberführer and Chief of Staff to SA-Gruppenführer Georg von Detten, was killed by the SS in the Night of the Long Knives.

 The Germans trained 80,000 Chinese troops, in eight divisions, which formed the elite of Chiang's army.
 However, China was not ready to face Japan on equal terms.
 Chiang's decision to commit all of his new divisions in the Battle of Shanghai, despite objections from his own staff officers and von Falkenhausen, would cost him one-third of his best troops.
 Chiang switched his strategy to preserve strength for the eventual Chinese Civil War.